DevkotaP/classfication_radial_vs_non_radial/README.md

 python radial_vs_non_radial.py
 ```
 While this code is running, you should be able to see the training and validation score for each epoch of the 7 folds.
 The average score is also printed at the end.

+The scripts are also available in jupyter notebook.
+You can find two .ipynb files:
+1. image_preprocessing.ipynb: To create new dataset
+2. radial_vs_non_radial.ipynb: To train the model